rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/aspnetcore.md

 ---
 layout: post
-title: Migrating from MEF1 to MEF2
+title: Migrating from HttpListener to ASP.NET Core w/ Apache Thrift
 tags:
 - thrift
 - aspnetcore
 - csharp
+- netcore
 ---

-The bulk of our client UI is HTML5 via [CEF](https://bitbucket.org/chromiumembedded/cef) which talks to a Windows service using [Apache Thrift](https://thrift.apache.org/) through HTTP and WebSockets.
-As part of our migration to .NET Core:
+The bulk of our client UI is HTML5 (via [CEF](https://bitbucket.org/chromiumembedded/cef)) which uses [Apache Thrift](https://thrift.apache.org/) to talk to a Windows service (via HTTP and WebSockets).
+As part of our migration to .NET Core we set out to:
 - Use the new `netcore` generator in [thrift 0.11](https://github.com/apache/thrift/releases/tag/0.11.0)
-- Handle HTTP requests with `Thrift.Transports.Server.THttpServerTransport` atop ASP.NET Core instead of `Thrift.Transport.THttpHandler` and `System.Net.HttpListener`
+- Handle HTTP requests with `Thrift.Transports.Server.THttpServerTransport` atop [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) instead of `System.Net.HttpListener` handing requests to `Thrift.Transport.THttpHandler`

+## Before

-The original implementation based on `System.Net.HttpListener` looked similar to:
+The original implementation based on `System.Net.HttpListener` was similar to:
 ```csharp
 if (!System.Net.HttpListener.IsSupported)
 {